Skip to main content

 The point at which both buyer and seller are legally bound to the purchase (Scotland only).
 In England this is known as exchange of contracts.

-Consumer Buy-to-Let (CBTL)
+Consumer Buy to Let (CBTL)

 A Buy to Let contract where the borrower is not acting wholly for a business purpose.
 Examples of CBTLs include: